SelfishKrus/PhotoRealisticCharacterRendering/README.md

 ---
 # About textures:
-some created by substance designer, and some is at shadertoy.com
+some created by substance designer, and some is written at shadertoy.com

 be free to check the procedural map and pre-integrated LUT: